nescyomondi-beep/FemBloc-Thesis/README.md

 This repository contains the complete R-code for a Cost-effectiveness analysis comparing FemBloc® (novel permanent contraceptive device) to Tubal Ligation (TL) for permanent contraception for Norwegian women aged 25-50.
-The analyysis is conducted from an extended healthcare perspective incorporating direct medical costs, travel expenses and lost leisure time in accordance with NOMA guidelines.
+The analyysis is conducted from an extended healthcare perspective incorporating direct medical costs, travel expenses and lost leisure time in accordance with NoMA guidelines.
+This analysis was conducted as part of an academic thesis, Femasys Inc. had no role in the design, analysis, results nor discussion.

 # Key Features